Delivering an inclusive, supportive environment to help people manage a range of challenging needs.

 We ensure that everyone has opportunity to build the skills and tools to move into independent living and remain within their own home once they leave Jimmy’s care.

-We provide people with a range of tailored support, from workshops on life skills and budgeting, leisure activities, guidance in applying for jobs and benefits or onwards housing.
+We work together with our residents, with a range of tailored support, from workshops on life skills and budgeting, leisure activities, guidance in applying for jobs and benefits or onwards housing.

-Each person is provided with a Support Worker who is on hand to guide them through their journey to independence, helping them every step of the way.
+On arrival at Jimmy's each person is welcomed by a Support Worker who is on hand to work with them every step of the way through their journey to independence.

-Jimmy’s has pioneered a new approach to tackling mental health within those who are homeless.
+Jimmy’s has developed a new approach to mental ill health.

-Jimmy's has appointed an in-house mental health support worker who works on a day to day basis to ensure that everyone contending with a mental health issue has the support and guidance they need to overcome this.
+Our in-house mental health support worker works on a day to day basis to ensure that everyone contending with mental ill health has the support and guidance they need.

-Some of those who attend Jimmy’s are contending with issues around drug or alcohol addiction, often as result of poor mental health.
+Some of those who attend Jimmy’s are contending with issues around drug or alcohol use, often as result of mental ill health.

-Regardless of the reason, we offer vital support to ensure individuals can tackle their addictions, often a key barrier to them living independently.
+Regardless of the reason, we offer vital support to individuals, whose addictions can be a key barrier to them living independently.

-Our 24/7 centre on East Road provides 20 private, en-suite bedrooms for emergency accommodation.
-This is often the first time we meet someone who is homeless and provides us with a safe and secure place to better understand their needs and journey into homelessness.
+Our 24/7 centre on East Road consists of 20 private, en-suite bedrooms for emergency accommodation.
+This is often the first time we meet someone who is homeless and is a safe and secure place to begin to understand their needs and journey into homelessness.

-We manage nine 3 and 4 bed houses across Cambridge which provide more independent accommodation for people who have been homeless.
-This is often the next step for someone seeking their own home and provides them with a stable base to tackle other issues in their lives.
+We manage ten 3 and 4 bed houses across Cambridge offering more independent accommodation for people who have been homeless.
+This is often the next step for someone seeking their own home and is a stable base from which people can continue working towards their goals.

-Cambridge is the first city in the UK to explore modular homes as a solution to the homelessness crisis and Jimmy’s is proud to be at the forefront of this pioneering project.
-Working in partnership with Cambridge City Council and other partners (such as Allia and Hill Group), Jimmy’s has developed 22 modular homes which are movable, small-scale accommodation, which give each occupant their own front door.
+Cambridge is the first city in the UK to explore modular homes as a solution to the homelessness crisis and Jimmy’s is proud to be at the forefront of this groundbreaking project.
+Working in partnership with Cambridge City Council and other partners (such as Allia and Hill Group), Jimmy’s has developed 22 modular homes which are movable, small-scale accommodation, with a front door for each occupant.

 Ken, Jimmy’s Support Worker